adityasawhney/Mongo.Framework/README.md

 The framework provides following capabilities:
 - Constructs for Data Access Layer (DAL) abstraction
 - Repository pattern abstraction to interface with Mongo driver
+- Standardized pattern to define Object Model, its ORM and versioning scheme
 - Transient fault handling and configurable retry logic using the Enterprise Library
 - Command pattern to provide stored procedure like semantics
 - Constructs to enable ACID semantics using Compare And Swap(CAS) approach